By Helen Sanders

 Helen Sanders is Chief Editor at HealthAmbition.com, a site that provides easy-to-understand health and nutrition advice.
 She prides herself on providing actionable advice that makes a real impact, which can be followed by regular people with busy lives.

-Whether you are traveling for business or pleasure, it can be challenging to stick to your health routine.
+Whether you are traveling for business or pleasure, it can be challenging to stick to your health routine and find healthy food when traveling.

 Back home, you have your preferred foods ready to prepare.
 You’re familiar with your weekly and daily schedule.
 You know when your “cheat days” are.